KarimElgammal/analytics_cup_research/docs/methodology.md

 | Dribble Success | 0.0% | NOT a dribbler |
 | Box Touches | 8 | Finds dangerous positions |

 The low dribble success is critical: Alvarez creates through **movement and positioning**, not individual dribbling.
-This maps to a low `carry_pct` target, penalising dribble-reliant players.

 ### Mapping to SkillCorner Targets